cidgoh/nf-ncov-voc/README.md

 [PANGOLIN](https://github.com/cov-lineages/pangolin) to assign
 lineages and merge the metadata with pangolin report.
 This step can be skipped by passing `--skip_pangolin`.
-The second option is to map metadata to GISAID metadata file to extract lineages if the genomes are available in GISAID.
-This is
+The second option is to map input metadata to [GISAID](https://www.gisaid.org) metadata file (which can be provided by `--gisaid_metadata` parameter) if the genomes are available in GISAID.
+This option is faster and computationally less expensive, though limits to only genomes available in GISAID.
+This option can be skipped by using `--skip_mapping`.

 ### Genomic Analysis
 This module currently supports two different modes - "_reference_" &